-Serious question: how well do you think you could function in sales today without the technology and automation that is available?
+Serious question: How well do you think you could function in sales today without technology and automation?

-According to a study done by Linkedin this year, sales tech is used by over 91% of all sales people (and only 2% of the top sales performers in the world don’t use it).
-I’m certainly a fan of it myself, and use a number of digital tools to manage my own sales process for ATP (more on that later).
+According to a study done by Linkedin in 2017, sales tech is used by over 91% of all salespeople (and only 2% of the top sales performers in the world don’t use it).
+At Sales for Life, we’re obviously fans of tech, and we use a number of digital tools to manage our own sales process for ATP (more on that later).

-But I’m also noticing some disturbing trends in sales as a result of all this available technology: it’s turning into a crutch.
-For many, the tech is taking the place of the foundational elements of what sales is.
-Namely, relationships.
+But I’ve also noticed a disturbing trend in sales as a result of all this available technology: It has become a crutch for several sellers.
+For many, tech has taken the place of the foundational elements of sales—namely, relationships.

-My experience over the last 20 years in sales confirms this.
-Here’s why you can’t escape the need for relationships in sales and how I use these magical tools available to us today to build them in the digital space.
+Tools help us build relationships more efficiently, but we still have to put in the effort to communicate properly.
+Our experience over the last 20 years in sales confirms this.
+Here’s why you can’t escape the need for relationships in sales, and how you can use tools to build them in a better, easier way in the digital space.

 Why you can’t do sales without relationships

-Think about it like this: if you were walking through the mall looking for something specific, and someone from another store approached pushing you to buy their products, would you be more likely to buy from them than if they took a second to just say hello and got to know what you were looking for first?
+Think about it like this: If you were walking through the mall looking for something specific, and someone from another store approaches you and pushes you to buy their products, would you be more likely to buy from them than if they took just a second to say hello and got to know what you were looking for first?

-But, I can’t tell you how many calls I get these days where the first thing that happens is the person on the other end of the phone ramming their pitch down my throat without ever stopping to just connect.
+But, I can’t tell you how many calls I get these days where the person on the other end of the phone rams their pitch down my throat as soon as they could, without even stopping to just connect.

-Salespeople: showing the other person that we actually care about them and the things that are important to them is the first order of business if we want to be successful (this is also how to make friends).
+Some advice for all salespeople: Showing a customer that you actually care about them and the things that are important to them is the first order of business if you want to be successful (this is also the easiest way to make friends).

-Good news though: the technology we have available today makes this really easy if you know how to use it correctly.
+The good news is that the technology available today can make this really easy…but only if you know how to use it correctly.

-The reason why I’ve always been so successful in sales is a direct result of knowing how to use the tools at my disposal (tech or otherwise, I’ve been around a while) to build long-lasting business relationships.
-I’m not trying to brag - social selling techniques have just always been my secret weapon (before there ever was such a thing as social selling).
+In this day and age, success in sales is a direct result of knowing how to use the tools at your disposal—tech or otherwise—to build long-lasting business relationships.
+In fact, social selling techniques have always been our secret weapon (even before there ever was such a thing as social selling).

-So that said, I want to give you an inside look at how I use social media and social selling techniques to do just that.
+That said, here’s an inside look at how we use social media and social selling techniques to do just that.

-How to build relationships through social media and social selling
+How to build sales relationships through social media and social selling

-Just like you can’t withdraw from your bank account without putting any funds in it first, you can’t start a relationship by trying to get something out of another person on the first go (well, you can, but I wouldn’t recommend it).
+Just like you can’t withdraw from your bank account without putting any funds in it first, you can’t build a relationship by trying to get something out of another person on the first go (well, you can, but we wouldn’t recommend it).

 This video nails it:

-As creepy as it sounds, the best way to get to make your first deposit is simply to do your research on the person via social media (it’s easier than ever these days since so much of the world has an active footprint online).
+As creepy as it sounds, the best way to make your first deposit is to simply do your research on the person via social media.
+It’s easier than ever these days since almost everyone in the world has an active footprint online.

 - What they are talking about online